jk-0087/major-boxing-calendar/README.md

 - **Zuffa Boxing**

 Every source is isolated: HTTP errors, timeouts, blocking, or suspicious parser results are logged and skipped without failing the workflow.
 A failed source never causes existing calendar events to be deleted or cleared.

-If any source—including Matchroom or DAZN—cannot be fetched or returns suspiciously few events, that source is skipped while the remaining sources continue.
-A run with no usable sources leaves `events.json` unchanged.

 ## Automatic behavior